bulletmark/edir/README.md

   -r, --recurse         recursively remove any files and directories in
                         removed directories
-  -R, --no-recurse      negate the -r/--recurse/ option -q, --quiet           do not print rename/remove/copy actions -Q, --no-quiet        negate the -q/--quiet/ option -G, --no-git          do not use git if invoked within a git repository -g, --git             negate the --no-git option and DO use automatic git
+  -R, --no-recurse      negate the -r/--recurse/ option -q, --quiet           do not print successful rename/remove/copy actions -Q, --no-quiet        negate the -q/--quiet/ option -G, --no-git          do not use git if invoked within a git repository -g, --git             negate the --no-git option and DO use automatic git